arnavhasija/amazon_reviews_proj/README.md

 # amazon_reviews_proj

-- To test our hypothesis, EDA was performed on the full dataset to understand what factors contribute to helpfulness of reviews.
+- EDA was performed on the full dataset to understand what factors contribute to helpfulness of reviews.
 -	First finding was that while the fraction of verified reviews since 2008 increased by 58%, the helpfulness of the reviews has decreased significantly by 50% in these 10 years.

 -	First factor that was considered was how number of reviews and word count per review has changed over the years.